 Depending on how many Chase and American Express Marriott credit cards you hold, it’s possible to end up with numerous free night certificates after renewing your cards each year.

-You also have the option to select a free night certificate valid for properties costing up to 40,000 points per night as your Choice Benefit when earning Titanium Elite status.
+You can also select a free night certificate valid for properties costing up to 40,000 points per night as your Choice Benefit when earning Titanium Elite status.

-Redeeming your certificate(s) is fairly straightforward, although there are some quirks that are worth being aware of when booking.
-Here’s a quick guide showing how to use Marriott free night certificates, as well as several ways that they can’t be used.
+Redeeming your certificate(s) is fairly straightforward, though there are some quirks worth noting when booking.
+Here’s a quick guide to using Marriott free night certificates, as well as several ways they can’t be used.

 How To Find Your Marriott Free Night Certificates